-For support with the Blackboard Learning Management System, students are encouraged to visit the Mary Beth O'Brien Tutoring Center.
-Questions regarding login credentials should be directed to ithelpdesk@mariacollege.edu.
+Students in need of support with the Blackboard Learning Management System are encouraged to visit the Mary Beth O'Brien Tutoring Center or Writing and Communications Center.
+This can include, but is not limited to general understanding/navigation, finding materials, submitting assignment, and posting to discussion boards.
+Questions regarding login credentials should be redirected to ithelpdesk@mariacollege.edu.